 The emphasis of this book limits women in their God-given abilities and potential.
-Instead of being encouraged to step out and serve God in bold ways, women may be fearful of overstepping their bounds as assistant or not even realize their own capabilities.
+Instead of being encouraged to serve God in bold ways, women may be fearful of overstepping their boundary as assistant or not even realize their own capabilities.

 Can a woman even have her own unique calling for God’s Kingdom if her “design” is to help others (particularly men) fulfill their callings??

 If women do step out, they are branded as pushy troublemakers.
 Yep, they have given into the temptation of autonomy!
 Gifted women, who could be advancing God’s Kingdom as unique female image-bearers of the Creator God, are stuck between a rock and a hard place: the status quo or falling into the sin of autonomy!

 There are too many “exceptions” in the Bible of women stepping out, leading, or exercising authority (in society and in their homes) for women to be limited in this way.
 Interesting posts here: Bible Women with Spiritual Authority and here: The (im)Propriety of Bible Women with Authority.
 Women in both the Bible and history have been brave, courageous, strong, initiative taking leaders.